-Corequisite(s): Student must take 2 courses in the same pathway as employment
+Corequisite(s): Student must 1 credit in the same pathway as employment congruent as the year in YA.
+Credit can be in the same pathway, dual credit or AP course.

 Description: Youth Apprenticeship (YA) integrates school-based and work-based learning to instruct students in employability and occupational skills defined by Wisconsin industries.
 Local programs provide training based on statewide youth apprenticeship curriculum guidelines, endorsed by business and industry.
 Students are instructed by qualified teachers and skilled worksite mentors.
-Students are simultaneously enrolled in academic classes to meet high school graduation requirements, in 2 youth apprenticeship related instruction class, and are employed by a participating employer under the supervision of a skilled mentor.
+Students are simultaneously enrolled in academic classes to meet high school graduation requirements and are employed by a participating employer under the supervision of a skilled mentor.
+Students must take 1 credit in a related course or AP or Dual Credit Course per year.

-This program allows Juniors to work 1-2 class periods a day and Seniors 1-3 class periods a day.
+This program allows Juniors to work 1-3 class periods a day and Seniors 1-4 class periods a day.
 Goals are typically set cooperatively by the student and employer.
-YA Level 1 (1 year): Juniors or Seniors are required to work 450 hours of work-based learning MINIMUM 2 semesters of related classroom.
-YA Level 2 (2 year): Juniors or Seniors are required to work 900 hours of work-based learning MINIMUM 4 semesters of related classroom.
+Juniors or Seniors are required to work 450 hours of work-based learning per year.

-Course: TA01 Teachers Assistant Credit: 0.5 Grade Level: 11 & 12 Required Course Fee: No
+Course: TA01 Teachers Assistant Credit: 0.5 Grade Level: 11 & 12 Required Course Fee: No.